Skip to content

 Motorista conduciendo una moto deportiva en carretera mientras mantiene el control y la tracción sobre el asfalto OVESUSPENSION

 On a track, when something goes wrong, the system is designed to give you a second chance.
-Gravel slows your fall.
+Gravel slows your slide.
 Barriers absorb the impact.
-The medic arrives in ninety seconds.
+A medic is there in ninety seconds.
 On the road, none...

 Read more